George Ticknor

-Biography
+Early life and education

 Ticknor was born on August 1, 1791, in Boston, Massachusetts.
 He received his early education from his father, Elisha Ticknor, former headmaster of the Franklin Grammar School, a grocer, and a founder of the Massachusetts Mutual Fire Insurance Company, the system of free primary schools in Boston, and the first New England savings bank, Provident Institution for Savings.

-In 1805 George entered the junior class at Dartmouth College, where he graduated in 1807.
+In 1805, George entered the junior class at Dartmouth College, where he graduated in 1807.
 During the next three years he studied Latin and Greek with Rev. Dr John Sylvester John Gardiner, rector of Trinity Church, Boston, and a pupil of Dr Samuel Parr.
+In 1810, Ticknor began the study of law, and he was admitted to the bar in 1813.

+Career

-In 1810 Ticknor began the study of law, and he was admitted to the bar in 1813.
-He opened an office in Boston, but practiced for only one year, satisfying himself that his vocation, or at least his taste, lay in the direction of letters rather than of law.
+Ticknor opened an office in Boston, but practiced for only one year, satisfying himself that his vocation, or at least his taste, lay in the direction of letters rather than of law.
 His father helped finance his studies, and Ticknor traveled to Europe in 1815, studying for nearly two years at the University of Göttingen.
 He attended the lectures of the university and devoted himself to philological studies, especially to the ancient classics.
 After that, he remained two years longer in Europe, chiefly on the continent, spending most of his time in the capitals of France, Spain and Portugal, where he conducted critical studies of the national literatures.

-In 1817, while still in Europe, Ticknor was selected as Smith professor of French and Spanish languages and literatures (a chair founded in 1816), and professor of belles-lettres at Harvard University.
+In 1817, while still in Europe, Ticknor was selected as Smith professor of French and Spanish languages and literature (a chair founded in 1816), and professor of belles-lettres at Harvard University.
 In 1819 he returned to the United States, bringing with him a valuable library.
 He continued to add to this, and in time, it became one of the largest private collections in the country.
 For the rarity and importance of the books, it was unsurpassed, in some of its departments.
 His collection of Spanish literature was considered to rival the best private ones in Europe, and his library was also particularly strong in Portuguese literature.
 Ticknor was elected a Fellow of the American Academy of Arts and Sciences in 1821.

 During his professorship Ticknor advocated the creation of departments, the grouping of students in divisions according to proficiency, and the establishment of the elective system.
-He also reorganized his own department.
+He also reorganized his department.
 He suggested improvements in the system of discipline, influenced by his studies of German universities.
 He greatly extended the range of intellectual culture among the students at the university, where literary instruction had been confined to the classics.
 He gave long, elaborate courses of lectures on French and Spanish literature.
 He also entered into a critical analysis of such writers as Dante, Goethe, Milton, and Shakespeare.
 His lectures were attended by people from outside the college, who were attracted by their interest and by Ticknor's reputation as a speaker known for his diction and delivery.
-In 1828, he was elected as a member to the American Philosophical Society.
+In 1828, he was elected as a member of the American Philosophical Society.